Cold case arrest made for 1988 murder of Helen Vogt

 Vogt’s car was found about a month later parked at a Greyhound station in Dayton, Ohio.

 According to information presented during the Tuesday (July 26) announcement, a search warrant was executed on Jeremy Brock in Travis County in 1990.
-Samples were collected from Brock and further DNA analysis over the years has led to his arrest.
+Samples of blood, saliva, hair and complete hand prints were collected from Brock in 1990 and further DNA analysis over the years has led to his arrest.

 “As this has been a long and difficult journey for everyone involved, our hearts go out to the family of Helen Vogt and all of her loved ones,” Erie County District Attorney Elizabeth Hirz said.
 She commended law enforcement for its decades of effort.